TamasPalfi/Mock-Up/Deliverable.md

 *test_delete()*

-Description: Testing that a *Member* is successfully deleted from the database.
+Description: This case tests that a *Member* is successfully deleted from the database.

 Steps:
 1. Create a new *Member*, confirming that it exists within the database by calling `Member.objects.count()`, checking for a return value of 1.